Tax incentives to reduce food waste introduced into Parliament

 Senator Dean Smith has introduced a bill into the Senate aimed at incentivising food donations to charitable organisations through changes in the tax system.

-The Tax Laws Amendment (Incentivising Food Donations to Charitable Organisations) Bill 2024, introduces a tax offset for companies that are constitutional corporations for expenses they incur in undertaking food donation activities.
+The Tax Laws Amendment (Incentivising Food Donations to Charitable Organisations) Bill 2024 introduces a tax offset for companies that are constitutional corporations for expenses they incur in undertaking food donation activities.

-The amount of the tax offset is capped at the lower of $5 million or a specified percentage of the expenditure incurred in undertaking the food donations activities.
+The amount of the tax offset is capped at the lower of $5 million or a specified percentage of the expenditure incurred in undertaking the food donation activities.
 The specified percentage is calculated according to the company’s aggregated turnover in an income year.

 The incentive will be temporary only but will last for three years.
-The Minister will review and decide whether to extend the measure after that period.
+The minister will review and decide whether to extend the measure after that period.

 The explanatory memorandum for the bill noted that recent years have seen a sharp growth in the cost of living, causing increasing financial hardship for Australians and spiking levels of food stress.